prose/starter/_posts/2021-02-22-turtle-life.md

 cool don fly
 hot do
 >
->time and
+>funny how
-space is
+things do
 relative
-these things true
+but seems true
 >
 >y’all want up here
 like me too